juanbrujo/weekly-assistant/20160303/doclets.io.md

-Docletsdoclets | JSDoc goes CI.
-Automated API-Doc generation for Javascript
+Docletsdoclets | The easiest way to publish JSDoc Javascript documentation.
+The new home for API-Docs.